 Storing

-- Refrigerator: well wrapped it keeps for at least a week.
-Warm in a 350°F oven or in the microwave before eating or let come to room temperature.
+- Refrigerator: if well wrapped, it keeps well for at least a week.
+Warm in a 350°F (180°C) oven or in the microwave, or let it come to room temperature.

 - Freezer: it can be frozen though it's not my first option.
 Why?
 Because it adds water that stays in the crustless quiche when defrosted.